ayechanst/platinum-eth/plat-eth/almanacPosts/smartContracts.md

 ![factory banner](/images/factory-banner.svg)

-The second type of account is a **smart contract account**, also known a simply "smart contract".
-Smart contracts are like factories because they take in material from trains, and do things with that material.
-These "factories" come in all shapes, sizes, complexity, simplicity, and usecases.

-The Speed Run Ethereum challenges will have you build contracts and exposing you to the many possiblities of what can be done with smart contracts.

 > Smart contracts are **executable code** that is stored at a particular **address** on the blockchain.

-They inhabit the same "plane of existence" as train stations.

 # 🎟 Simple NFT Example

-For challenge 0, we will look at the two core components that define a smart contract: **addresses** (which you are familiar with), and the **executable code**.
+For challenge 0, we will look at the two core components that define a smart contract: an **address** and **executable code**.

 ### Address

-Train stations use addresses as a unique identifier to store a balance under.

-Smart contracts also use addresses, but instead use it to store **code**.
-When you send a train to a smart contract, you are setting the train's "to" address to the address of the smart contract.

-In general, addresses are just a way of organizing accounts so that users can immidiately distinguish them from one another.
+Similarly to EOAs, smart contracts also have an address.
+In general, addresses are a way of differentiating accounts.

 ### Byte Code (Executable Code)

-The code a smart contract uses is called the **byte code**.
-The byte code is a set of instructions that define how the contract works.
+The executable code is called the **byte code**, and it's just a higher level language such as Solidity that has been compiled into machine code.

 Think of the byte code as machines inside the factory.

-Remember the **data input** cart from the trainsaction section?
-Part of the input data specifies which machines to run.
-The rest of the input data are the "raw materials" for the factory to process.

 <!-- Where is this executable code stored exactly?
 The code is stored under the transaction that deployed
 the smart contract.
 See?
 Even a contract deployment is a transaction.  -->